 America is proving that it’s recent Black makeover response to the Black Lives Matter protest is a shield to cover up its protection of historical lies and contradictions.

-The Black Lives Matter movement response to the killing of George Floyd has become recognized worldwide for putting the world on notice of the U.S. systemic racist practices.
+The Black Lives Matter movement’s response to the killing of George Floyd has become recognized worldwide for putting the world on notice of the U.S. systematic racist practices.
 To witness the protest first in Minnesota to now having a global effect brought out the political pander troops.
+New York Mayor De Blasio painted a Black Lives Matter mural in front of Trump Tower despite massive budget cuts in the city’s Department of Youth and Community Development summer programs that include arts, sports, education, and job training for public housing.
 Sen. Chuck Schumer, Rep. Steny Hoyer, and House Speaker Nancy Pelosi, who led this forced comedic and sad march to accept the Congressional Black Caucus (CBC) invitation to wear African kente cloth that served no purpose instead to create a borderline mockery of white people taking a knee.
 These force jesters have no value without an actual law passed to prevent the killings of black life in America.
-The Emmet Till Antilynching Act that would make lynching a federal hate crime couldn’t get passed because Senator Rand Paul blocked it despite the Equal Justice Initiative report that there are 4,075 documented lynching’s from 1877 to 1950 and an added 800 to date.
+The Emmett Till Antilynching Act that would make lynching a federal hate crime couldn’t get passed because Senator Rand Paul blocked it despite the Equal Justice Initiative report that there are 4,075 documented lynching’s from 1877 to 1950 and an added 800 to date.
 Whatever the intention, the wearing of the kente cloth sends a message that politicians again, are trying to keep their job rather than help create actual beneficial change.